The data set represents the scores of 12 randomly selected studen... | Channels for Pearson+

 Standard Deviation

 Standard deviation is a measure of the amount of variation or dispersion in a set of values.
-In this case, the population standard deviation of 108 indicates how much the SAT Physics Subject Test scores deviate from the mean score.
-It is crucial for calculating the margin of error when constructing the confidence interval.
+A low standard deviation indicates that the values tend to be close to the mean, while a high standard deviation indicates that the values are spread out over a wider range.
+In this case, the population standard deviation of 108 helps assess how unusual it would be for the population mean to fall below a certain threshold, such as 575.

 Recommended video: